umairahmed786/getting-started-with-R/README.md

 3. Navigate to the scripts/ or notebooks/ directory and open the desired file.
 4. Run the code chunks interactively in RStudio.

+## Contact

+If you have any questions or need further assistance, please contact:

+- Umair Ahmed: umairahmedpaki7@gmail.com